Jacklau9515/Googlemap-Trending/README.md

 ==================
 Introduction:
 -------------
-This document is used to demostrate the PHP + MySQL Database Dynamic Website Design.
+This document is used to demostrate the **PHP + MySQL Database Dynamic Website Design**.
 According to this document, I used the Youtube API to get Top5 most viewed video for a day in different countries:
 ```jquery
 $.getJSON(
 "https://www.googleapis.com/youtube/v3/videos",